nevendyulgerov/documents/ammo.md

 const widgetApp = ammo.app().schema('widget');
 ```

-`Note:` You can easily augment your app with the a new node family using the .augment('nodeFamily') method.
+`Note:` You can easily augment your app with a new node family using the .augment('nodeFamily') method.

 ## Ammo.sequence